 - Have your pupils build a yoga ring.
 They can create their own models or follow the building instructions in the app to build the Yoga Ring model.

 - Explain that this device will record the pitch-roll-yaw angle values of various movements.

-- Ask your pupils to try out their models using the program that has been suggested in the SPIKE App.
-For the first movement, they will bring the ring from a forward-facing position, with the Light Matrix facing their eyes, to the top of their head (please watch the video for reference).
+- Ask your pupils to try out their models using the program that’s been suggested in the SPIKE App.
+For the first movement, they'll bring the ring from a forward-facing position, with the Light Matrix facing their eyes, to the top of their head (please watch the video for reference).

 - Tell them to look at the pitch angle on the graph over time and document what they see.

 - Allow your students some time to adjust their programs to track other values.

 - Have them try to match the second graph, which has been preloaded in the line graph, with their movements.

 - Make sure they realise that the speed of movement will affect the ‘shape’ of the graph.

 (After the Lesson, 20 Min.)